codeconscious/game-of-life-cli/README.md

 ## Usage

+This program runs on Linux, Windows, and Mac OS.

-You can publish the program yourself by using the following command from the GameOfLife.Console project:
+If you have the .NET 6 SDK installed, you can publish the program yourself by using the following command from the GameOfLife.Console project:
 ````dotnet publish -c Release --use-current-runtime````.

 Then, simply run the executable from your command line.
 Pass in the ````--help```` or ````-h```` argument for more information.